New Core 2.1 Pricing Plan FAQ

 Please note that data going through your Self-Hosted Sputnik is still billed unless you have the Core 2.1 Pro plan.
 If you have Self-Hosted Sputnik connected to your Core 2.1 Pro plan, you will not pay for the data going through that server.

 4. What if I don't want to change plans?
 You can continue with your current plan.
-If you want to jump to the new plan, email firstname.lastname@example.org and we’ll get you set up.
+If you want to jump to the new plan, you can change to a new plan through the Core management interface at https://corecloud.tv.

 All new users that sign up to Core starting April 29, 2019 will be choosing a Core 2.1 plan.